-The 6.7L diesel engine has a crankcase ventilation separator mounted on the driver side rocker cover, with a tube connecting the separator to the fresh air inlet of the turbocharger.
+The 6.7L (F650-F750 chassis cabs only) and 3.2L diesel engines have a crankcase ventilation separator mounted on the driver side rocker cover, with a tube connecting the separator to the fresh air inlet of the turbocharger.
 The tube on the separator side has a tamper proof collar installed and is plastic welded to the separator.
 On the fresh air inlet side, a hall effect sensor is present, to detect connection to the inlet casting assembly.
 The tube cannot be disconnected on the separator side, and if it is disconnected from the inlet casting, a P04DB code is set, as sensor output drops below a calibrated threshold.
 There are also circuit range checks, P04E2 and P04E3 to detect shorts to ground, or short to battery/disconnected sensor, respectively.
+Note: F250-F550 pickups and chassis cabs have tamper proof collars on the connections for both sides and, as a result, do not need these monitors.